DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/providing-values.md

 # React Core - Providing Values

-One of the key part of plugin based component is a possibility to share data between plugins.

-## Getter

-[Getter](../reference/getter.md) is a plugin primitive that defines a value that can be used or modified outside of the plugin containing it.
-It is an invisible component.
-It uses the `name` property to identify the value.

-In other words, Getter defines one field of plugin based component state.
+[Getter](../reference/getter.md) is a plugin primitive that shares a value defined in a plugin among all plugins of a plugin based component.
+In other words, Getter defines a single field of the plugin based component's state.

-The main application of Getter is a possibility to connect a result value to markup.
-[TemplateConnector](../reference/template-connector.md) is a vizualization primitive that serves this need.
+Commonly, a getter is used to access a value associated with it in the markup of another plugin.
+For this, use the [TemplateConnector](../reference/template-connector.md) primitive.

 .embedded-demo({ "path": "core-getter/value-getter", "defaultTab": "source" })

-Getter's value is not restricted to any type, so it may hold an array or a function to share with another plugins.
+Getter's value is not restricted to a type.
+That is, it can hold an array or a function as well as more simple types.

 ## Extending Existing Getter